edutap-eu/edutap.wallet_apple/docs/integration.md

 - `certificate-{pass type identifier}.pem` (for each pass type identifier)
 - `wwdr_certificate.pem`    (the Apple root certificate)

-A detailled description how to create and get the certificates can be found in the [installation documentation](installation.md)
+A detailed description how to create and get the certificates can be found in the [installation documentation](installation.md)

 ## Entry Points